How to Download YouTube Subtitles as Text & Transcript Files

 There are many reasons someone would want to take the audio from a YouTube video and save it as a text file.
 It can help with offline viewing, studying, note-taking, and research.
 Here are the simple steps to do it:

-Go to your desired YouTube video.
-You may have it saved in your library, especially if you’ve already seen it before.
+If you’re not sure how to find it, there are a few places you can check.
+You may have it saved in your Library, especially if you’ve already seen it before.
 Check your History to see videos you’ve watched recently, or do a search for the terms that best describe it.

-- Click the dropdown menu at the bottom of the transcript to select the language of your subtitles
+Click the dropdown menu at the bottom of the transcript to select the language of your subtitles.

 (NOTE: The video must already have these subtitles uploaded for them to appear on this menu.)

-7. Click the three dots at the top of the transcript to turn the timestamps in the transcript on or off.
-Timestamps are helpful when going back to the video to view the scene that matches with a piece of text.
-This way, you won’t have to watch through an entire video to find just the part you are looking for, and it’s easier to refer others to a specific point in the video and matching text, too.
+This way, you won’t have to watch through an entire video to find just the part you are looking for, and it’s easier to refer others to a specific point in the video and the matching text, too.

 - More accurate than YouTube’s automated transcripts